← Back

 • Podcast: -16 to -20 LUFS

-How accurate is browser-based LUFS analysis?
+How accurate is browser-based analysis?

-Why don't my files leave my computer?
+Do my files leave my computer?

 What audio formats are supported?